 CSD has broad ties to the AASWSW and Grand Challenges Initiative.
 The center is collaborating on policy development and administrative leadership.
 CSD has also provided editorial and communications support, facilitating the development of concept papers, policy briefs, op-eds and other strategic messaging efforts.

 In 2016, CSD organized Social Innovation for America’s Renewal, a conference to develop innovative policies for addressing the Grand Challenges.

-Michael Sherraden, CSD’s founding director, is on the Grand Challenges Executive Committee and Leadership Board, and a former member of the AASWSW Board of Directors.
+Michael Sherraden, CSD’s founding director, is a member of the Grand Challenges Leadership Board and a former member of the Grand Challenges Executive Committee and the AASWSW Board of Directors.
 CSD faculty directors lead several of the networks formed to address the Grand Challenges, and many faculty associates are also engaged in the initiative.

 Several bodies of CSD work parallel and are fueling efforts to address the Grand Challenges: